- Antitrust Class Actions

 - Former Chair of San Diego La Raza Lawyers' Judicial Endorsements Committee

-- Former member by judicial appointment on Southern District of California's magistrate reappointment and selection committees
+- Former member by judicial appointment on U.S. District Court's Magistrate Judge's Reappointment and Selection Committees

 - Former Chair and Vice Chair of the Federal Courts Committee of the State Bar of California